Screen-Free Activities for Toddlers (by Age)

 Practical help for the moments that come up again and again — backed by developmental research, written by parents.

 Many autistic toddlers experience the world more intensely — brighter, louder, rougher.
-Sensory play that works with their processing style, not against it, can be calming, organising, and genuinely enjoyable.
-Here are 10 activities that do exactly that.
+From messy play for autistic toddlers to calming sensory bottles, these activities work with your child’s processing style, not against it.

 We broke down every activity in the TinyStepper database by energy, location, mess, prep time, age, skill, and behaviour challenge.
 The patterns reveal what practical family life actually demands — and it’s not what you might expect.